vrtbl/passerine/CONTRIBUTING.md

-# Contributing to P
+# Contributing to Passerine
 If you're reading this, thanks for taking a look!
-If you would like to contribute to P, we have some simple rules to follow.
+If you would like to contribute to Passerine, we have some simple rules to follow.
 Contributions are made through pull requests, unless you are given write access to the repository.\*

 ## General Guidelines